Falmouth-Games-Academy/comp270-worksheet-D/README.md

 (Figure 3)

 As it can be deduced from these numbers, the bulk of calculations are now performed for the early exit and, unsurprisingly, this has tremendously increased overall performance.

+# Task 3

+## Notes on using std::vector

+Vectors are dynamic in size, therefore will automatically update themselves to accommodate new variables.
+In the case of the benchmark, the number of asteroids increases dramatically and this requires large amounts of vector resizes (aka copy the contents of the old vector into a new, larger one)

+Pros:
+* Requires little maintenance;
+* Doesn't require you to keep track of where items have been placed;
+* Doesn't require manual resizing

+Cons:
+* Can easily become more expensive than arrays through constant resizing
+* Read operations are slower than array reads (linear vs. constant complexity)
+* Lack of control over number of elements

+## Notes on number of asteroids

+Upon further inspection of the code, only the asteroids that are 'alive' are drawn and updated, but they are still located in the asteroids vector.

+In order to amend this situation, I propose the following solutions:

+* Use of a fixed size array with a length predetermined as a macro.
+New asteroids are only created IF the array has empty slots;
+* Removal of 'dead' OR 'out of map' asteroids from the vector/array - this approach will reasonably limit the memory usage while not having too much of an impact on performance;
+* Usage of a single Drifter vector/fixed size array for both asteroids and bullets, with garbage collection and a limited allowance of asteroids;

+## Notes upon asteroid system improvements

+Upon running the benchmark again, the amount of used memory remained at a consistent level of 23mB, allowing me to run it for over a minute (Figure 4)

+The implementation I chose was to create a fixed size pointer array to maximize efficiency, and I believe it paid off in the end as the game was actually able to run for over a minute with a maximum of 200 asteroids on screen while benchmarking.
+The cap can be easily adjusted from Application.h

+# Task 4

+## Notes on potential improvements

+As seen in: (Figure 5)
+* I believe that the game can be further improved by applying the same treatment I previously applied to the asteroids to bullets as well: this will increase render speed and memory allocation efficiency.
+* Additionally, I believe I can further improve CPU efficiency by adding a magnitudeSquared emthod that does NOT perform the square root to get the magnitude, as the sqrt() method was seemingly the cause of much inefficiency.

+## Switching to use of fixed size array for bullets

+The effect (Figure 6) was similar in nature to what was noticed in the previous benchmark - the amount of updates performed dropped quite significantly, as well as the render calls.

+## Swithing to the use of squared magnitudes

+As seen in Figure 7, we have effectively removed the use of squared roots altogether by instead doing our early exit checks with a squared range and a squared magnitude instead.

+## Further improvements

+* I personally decided against bounding boxes because I believe that for such irregular and possibly random shapes such as asteroids a polygon collider would be more suitable.